computoms/computoms.github.io/sources/_posts/2019-04-30-data-storage-electronic-components.md

 To design the AND gate, we can take the circuit above and reverse the order in which pMOS and nMOS are connected together: make the pMOS in parallel and the nMOS in series.
 This way, the only possible option to have a high-signal at the output Q is to have both A and B at 1.
 Other inputs give a low-signal at the output.

-## Capacitors

-A capacitor is a pair of metal plates that is used to store electric charge.
-The metal plates are separated by an oxide and are usually rolled together in a cylinder to gain space.
-It acts similarly to a battery, can be charged and discharged.
-But unlike batteries which use a chemical reaction to store electrical energy, the capacitor directly uses the electrons and keeps them on one of the metal plates while the other one is depleted (electrons are removed).

-Here is its schematic symbol

-{% include figure.html image="images/posts/04_Capacitor.png" caption="Capactior symbol." width="200px" %}

-One of its advantages is that it can be charged and discharged very fast; as compared for example to a battery.

 ## Summary